sonofevil/DSCM-Proton-Remastest/Readme.md

-Proton-compatible DSCM by shaunraj made compatible with the Remastest mod by InfernoPlus by making it detect the MODSOULS.exe process.
+Proton-compatible DSCM by Wulf2k and shaunraj made compatible with the Remastest mod by InfernoPlus by making it detect the MODSOULS.exe process.

 Instructions
 ============